FlashLight13/DockerGodot/README.md

 # Docker Godot
 Docker image to use in the CI to build Godot projects

-This Docker image contains everything you need to run [Godot Engine](https://godotengine.org/) inside a DOcker container.
+This Docker image contains everything you need to run [Godot Engine](https://godotengine.org/) inside a Docker container.
 It includes both engine and export templates ready for exporting

+Instead of having a docker file for every image, this repo focuses on automatic support of every published godot version.
+It contains a CircleCI pipeline that crawls all existing versions and incrementally uploads images to the DockerHub.
+Each image uses the same Docker file located in images/godot.dockerfile.

 # Supported versions
 Provides all the versions starting with the Godot 3.
 A list of available images is available here: